Some speedlight reviews are linked on the sites main page.

 Flashes at B&H - Note in their left column, you can filter by Flash Type (Manual or TTL).
 Or you can filter by TTL System (Nikon or Canon, etc).
 At the top, you can sort by lowest price, best selling, or highest rating, etc. This is a powerful sort tool, and the B&H descriptions are very complete.

 Flashes at Amazon - Fewer sort options, but can sort by flash brand or by lowest price, etc. Prices are good, model selection is good, but the descriptions are skimpy.
 Amazon does have Yongnuo and Neewer flashes, which have become rather popular, because they are inexpensive.
 Read online reviews.
-(I have Nikon speedlights, and only recently bought a Yongnuo flash, and have learned to spell and appreciate it).
+(I have Nikon speedlights, and recently bought a Yongnuo flash, and have learned to spell and appreciate it).

 Used flashes can be a good buy, but old TTL flash models for film cameras cannot do TTL on digital cameras.
 TTL flash is simply quite different between film and digital cameras.
 Nikon also had a different early digital D-TTL flash system, no longer compatible.
 The current Nikon DSLR do only iTTL.
 Canon DSLR do their ETTL.
 If the flash is older than 2003, there is no possibility that it can do Nikon iTTL.
 The only Nikon iTTL flashes are SB-300, SB-400, SB-600, SB-700, SB-800, SB-900, SB-910, and SB-R200 (the three digit models).
 Older Nikon flashes with only two digits, like SB-24, SB-26, or SB-80 cannot do today's iTTL.
 However, those old ones can still do Manual flash mode very well with current cameras (most were a fully powered class).
 And several may also have a non-TTL Auto mode that can meter itself, and can do automatic flash exposure that way.
 The old ones can't do the current CLS hot shoe communication however, so you inconveniently have to manually enter the f/stop and ISO into the flash unit menu, so Auto mode will know the camera's target goal (Manual mode does not need that, you only set power level).
 Nikon offers this Compatibility Guide for combinations of older and current flash and camera models, showing the features that will be available.
 Nikon manuals are online here.